 Including the most recent in 2012, ICANN has held three rounds of gTLD expansion since its founding.
 The first began in 2000 as a "proof-of-concept" round.
 In that round, ICANN announced that it would create a maximum of seven new gTLDs, for which it received approximately 50 applications.
 After evaluating the applications, ICANN added four unsponsored gTLDs (.biz, .info, .name and .pro) and three sponsored gTLDs (.aero, .coop and .museum).
 The second round of gTLD expansion began in 2004.
 In that round, ICANN accepted applications only for sponsored gTLDs but announced that it would not limit the number of new gTLDs and would approve all qualified applications.
-ICANN received ten applications for nine different sponsored gTLDs and ultimately approved eight of the applications (.asia, .cat, .jobs, .mobi, .post, .tel, .travel and .xxx).
+ICANN received ten applications (.asia, .cat, .jobs, .mobi, .post, .tel, .travel and .xxx).
 Thus, prior to the 2012 New gTLD Program, there were 23 gTLDs.